FannyDucel/FannyDucel.github.io/_pages/about.md

 <h3>M2 Student at Sorbonne-Université, Paris, France</h3>

-I obtained a bachelor's degree in Linguistics and NLP (Sciences du Langage spécialité Informatique) at Sorbonne-Université in 2021.
+I obtained a bachelor's degree in Linguistics and NLP ("Sciences du Langage spécialité Informatique") at Sorbonne-Université in 2021.

-I'll be starting my M2 in Linguistics & Computer science (Langue & informatique) at Sorbonne-Université in Paris in September 2022.
+I started my second year of master's degree in Linguistics & Computer science ("Langue & informatique") at Sorbonne-Université in Paris in September 2022.

 I'd like to start a PhD in NLP after my master's degree.